France: Best Things to Do – Top Picks

 Influential Art, Architecture, and Museum Highlights

-For a deeper dive into history, visit the Paris Sewer Museum, which showcases the evolution of the city’s sewer system since the 19th century10.
+For a deeper dive into history, visit the Paris Sewer Museum, which showcases the evolution of the city’s sewer system since the 19th century.
 These museums and galleries highlight the artistic and architectural milestones that define this region.

 Immerse Yourself in Natural Landscapes and Scenic Views